csx5/Youtube-Downloader/README.md

 Installation & Usage

-To use this tool, you need Python and `pytube` installed.
+To use this tool, you need Python `pytube` and `colorama` installed.
 Then run:

 ```bash
 python YoutubeDownloader.py